AjNavneet/MultiTouch-Attribution-Marketing-Spend-Optimization/readme.md

-# Multi-Touch Attribution Model and Marketing Spend Optimization
+# Multi-Touch Attribution Model and Marketing Budget Optimization

 ## Business Objective
 Marketing attribution is a vital aspect of understanding how various marketing channels contribute to overall success.
 This project delves into multi-channel attribution modeling, aiming to quantify the value of advertising campaigns and improve advertising ROI.
 The goal is to help stakeholders make informed decisions by isolating the impact of each touchpoint on conversions.